 There are laws… lots of them

-Tenancies in Ontario are governed by the Residential Tenancies Act (RTA), which came into effect in 2007 and was updated in 2017 as part of the Liberal government’s Rental Fairness Act.
+Tenancies in Ontario are governed by the Residential Tenancies Act (RTA), which came into effect in 2007 and was updated in 2017 as part of the Liberal government’s Rental Fairness Act and further rules for rentals were added in 2020 with the Progressive Conservative government’s Protecting Tenants and Strengthening Community Housing Act.
 The RTA is a wide-ranging act that covers the rights of tenants and defines what landlords can and can’t do.
-There is too much within it to describe in this article but, suffice to say, if you are about to become a landlord it is important to familiarize yourself with the main points of the act to insure yourself against any potential breaches of the law and heavy fines that might follow.
+There is too much within it to describe in this article but, suffice to say, if you are about to become a landlord it is important to familiarize yourself with the main points of both acts to insure yourself against any potential breaches of the law and heavy fines that might follow.

 You need to research tenants carefully